tylernsocial/digitalmarketplace/README.md

 # **Digital Marketplace**

 A project for **CPSC 471** focused on creating an interface for used clothing items to be sold by resellers and bought by buyers, looked over by a middleman.
+Please refer to the diagrams_and_user_manual.pdf for a step-by-step walkthrough of how the project works, including the system architecture, data flow diagrams, and a usage demonstration.
+This document provides both the technical overview and a user-friendly guide to replicate the demo.
 ---

 ## **Group Members: Group 26**